otayfuroglu/deepQM/README.md

 ```
 # How To Use

 deepQM.py is the main pyhton script that does the calculations.
-It can be called from run_deepQM.sh file in which a set of parameters are predefined and can ben customized according to the calculation type.
+It can be called from run_deepQM.sh file in which a set of parameters are predefined and can be customized according to the calculation type.

 ## Parameters
 ### calcMode
-There are several types of calculation modes: sp_single_mol, sp_multi_mol, sp_grouped_multi_mol, opt_grouped_multi_mol, opt_single_mol, opt_multi_mol
+There are several types of calculation modes: sp_single_mol, sp_multi_mol, sp_grouped_multi_mol, opt_grouped_multi_mol, opt_single_mol, opt_multi_mol.
+Default is sp_grouped_multi_mol.

 sp_single_mol:single point energy of a single pdb file

-sp_multi_mol: single point energy of a multiple pdb files.
-It calls sp_single_mol for all compounds in a directory
+sp_multi_mol: single point energy of multiple pdb files.
+It calls sp_single_mol for all pdb files in a directory.

 sp_grouped_multi_mol: single point energy of a multiple compounds which runs the sp_single_mol three times and finds differences between two groups (group A and group B) and it performs the same calculation for multiple pdb files

-opt_single_mol: it performs geometry optimization for a single pdb file
+opt_single_mol: geometry optimization for a single pdb file

-opt_multi_mol: it performs geometry optimization for multiple pdb files
+opt_multi_mol: geometry optimization for multiple pdb files

 ### model_list
-This sets the calculator type currently ani1x, ani1ccx, ani2x, dftd3 and g16 calculators are provided.
+This sets the calculator type.
+Currently ani1x, ani1ccx, ani2x, dftd3 and g16 calculators are provided.
 More than one type of calculators can be set.
-The resulting csv file will print all the modellist.
+The resulting csv file will print all the model_list calculator results.
+The default is ani2x
 ### struct_dir
 This tells where the pdb files are.
 Explicit directory or subdirectories can be defined.
 ### namebase
-This tells what the base name of the pdb files.
-When the trajectory is extracted in to multiple files the file name excluding the frame number is given here.
+This tells what the base name of the pdb files are.
+When the trajectory is extracted in to multiple files, the file name excluding the frame number is given here. (e.g. trjmol1.pdb, trjmol2.pdb,... basename=trjmol)
 This name is only required when sequential file names are given with seq_start and seq_end commands.
 ### seq_start
-sets sequence of start (default=0) frame starting number.
+sets frame starting number for the basename (default=0).
 ### seq_end
 sets frame ending number (default=1000). if -1 is given, it calculates all the pdb files in the struct_dir without caring namebase.
 ### index_file_path
 Group index file in Gromacs format.
 Any two groups can be chosen from index file.
-Required when "group" types of calculators.
+Required when "group" types of calculators are set.
 Groups are defined in the following lines
 ### group1
 Group A in AB-->A+B calculation Default is 1 for protein in MD simulations
 ### group2
 Group B in AB-->A+B calculation Default is 13 for ligand in MD simulations
 ### thr_fmax
-set thrshold fmax for optimization (default=0.01).
+sets thrshold fmax for optimization (default=0.01).
 Only used in optimization types of calculators
 ### maxiter
 Maximum iteration for optimization.
 Only used in optimization types of calculators